The Radical Left’s Top 10 Objections to Veganism (And Why They Suck)

 6) Veganism is classist

 It is true that there are greater barriers for the working classes to make vegan choices than the middle classes.
-These barriers can come in the form of access, cost, time, skills and willpower to change their lifestyle.
+These barriers can come in the form of access, cost, time and skills to change their lifestyle.
 However unless you live in a food desert, fruits, vegetables, grains, nuts and seeds can be affordable, healthy and nourishing — in fact, a vegan diet can actually be cheaper.

 Furthermore, there are many working class animal liberation activists of colour who are working hard to setup projects in low-income communities to fight speciesism and food poverty by providing guidance and support for people to transition to veganism as well as address structural barriers preventing communities from accessing nutritious plant-based food.
 Check out the Food Empowerment Project and the work of Brenda Sanders as great examples.